Electricity Prices Electricity Prices

 New Feed in Tariff Rates from April 2010 to March 2012

-New feed in tariff rates come into force from 1st April 2010 which enable you to receive a payment and sell […]
+New feed-in tariff rates come into force from 1st April 2010, which enable you to receive a payment and sell electricity back to the National Grid from renewable energy sources.

 Green Energy UK Wins Cisco Customer King Award